bensivo/kcli/README.md

 You can configure multiple kafka clusters at once. kcli offers a few commands to manage them:
 - View your configured clusters: `kcli cluster list`
 - Switch your active cluster: `kcli cluster use <name>`
+    - Or add the --cluster-name, -c flag to manually specify a cluster: `kcli consume my-topic --cluster-name=localhost`
 - Delete a cluster configuration: `kcli cluster remove <name>`

 ## Usage